MustafaCakirr/Telecom_ChurnGuard_A_Logistic_Regression_Classification_Approach_for_Churn_Prediction-/README.md

 ## Overview

-The goal of this project is to predict whether a customer will churn (i.e., leave the service) using logistic regression.
+The goal of this project is to predict whether a customer will churn using logistic regression.
 The project includes:
 - Data preprocessing (handling missing values, type conversion, one-hot encoding, and outlier removal).
 - Splitting the dataset into training and test sets.
 - Implementing a custom logistic regression model using gradient descent.